gsbuddy87/azure_function_demo_project/README.md

 # azure_function_demo_project

 This project (AzureFunctionDemoApp) involves creating an Azure Function on a local machine.
 The function is triggered by Kafka, making it a subscriber to a Kafka topic.
-It then publishes the data it receives from Kafka into a local Azure Blob Storage (using Azurite).
+It then publishes the data it receives from Kafka (running in local machine) into a local Azure Blob Storage (using Azurite).
+No Azure connection is needed here.

 ### Pre-requisites